SpawnCampGames/SpawnTools/README.md

 # SpawnTools
  A collection of Unity Tools

-## Spawn Audio v1
+## SpawnAudio v1
 Spawn Audio is a collection of (3) scripts that simplify the process of creating an audio system in your project.
 With one button click this tool will create all the GameObjects, AudioSources, and Scripts needed to have a working system as soon as you Play ▶️

 ![logo](https://github.com/SpawnCampGames/SpawnTools/blob/main/Readme/SpawnAudio.png)

 It works by creating a singleton, `SpawnDJ`, that contains a list of Methods for manipulating the AudioSources just created.
 To play audio you just pass in a clip.

 To call any of these functions or to play audio just call `SpawnDJ.Instance.SomeFunction();` from anywhere in your project.

 ### 📄 SpawnAudio.cs
 ---
-*-Main script, and responsible for creating the GameObjects, AudioSources, and `SpawnDJ`-*
+*- Main script, and Responsible for creating the GameObjects, AudioSources, and `SpawnDJ` -*

 #### _Channels_